gsoft-inc/wl-squide/docs/reference/registration/useAreModulesReady.md

     depth: 2-3
 ---

+TBD: Je crois que ce hook n'est plus nécessaire.

 # useAreModulesReady

-Force the application to re-render once the registration process has been completed for all the modules.
-Without this hook, the page is rendered with an empty router as it happens before the remote modules registered their routes and navigation items.
+Forces an application to re-render once the registration process has been completed for all the modules.
+Without this hook, the application would be rendered with an empty router as the rendering would happen before the remote modules registered their routes and navigation items.

 !!!info
-If your application is using the [AppRouter](../routing/appRouter.md) component, you shouldn't use this hook.
-!!!

-!!!info
-If your application supports [deferred registrations](./registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items), make sure to pair this hook with the [useAreModulesRegistered](./useAreModulesRegistered.md) hook.
+TBD

+Only use this hook if your application is registering remote modules and doesn't use [useDeferredRegistrations](./useDeferredRegistrations.md), [usePublicDataQueries]() or [useProtectedDataQueries]().
 !!!

 ## Reference